Skip to main content

 image/x-icon

-Enable GZip compression
+Enable compression on CDN servers

-1. In Control Panel, go to CDNCDN Resources.
+1. In control panel go to CDNCDN resources.

-3. Open the Content card.
+3. Open the card Content.

 5. Click Save.
 GZip compression will work within 30 minutes.